dkandalov/dkandalov.github.io/_posts/coroutines/2018-05-06-call-with-current-continuation.md

 🚀
 103
 ```
-The main difference compared to previous examples is that in `call/cc` callback `continuation` is saved into a global variable `saved-continuation`.
+The main difference here is that in `call/cc` callback `continuation` is saved into a global variable `saved-continuation`.
 Then we "return" from the callback with `(continuation 100)` so the print statement becomes `(print (+ 100 100))` and will print `200`.
 Later on after printing `🚀`, we invoke `(saved-continuation count)` so the program jumps back to the expression where `call/cc` was initially invoked and evaluates `call/cc` expression to the current value of `count`.
 Effectively, this is transferring control flow right into the middle of `+` expression, something that can't be easily done in most programming languages.
 It's repeated while `counter` is less than `3`, otherwise, the program would loop forever.

 The following diagram illustrates the example using [notation from the previous blogpost]({% post_url coroutines/2018-05-01-coroutines-as-threads %}#notation).
 Similar to coroutines as threads and `yield/async/await`, you can think about continuation as saving current stack and instruction pointer somewhere in memory and using it later to return to a particular point in program.
 Overall, this is how coroutine implementations and continuations are related to each other.